PinkDiamond1/wei/README.md

 to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Wei Core is the name of the open source software which enables the use of this currency.
-For more information, as well as an immediately useable, binary version of the Wei Core software, see https://www.weicrypto.com/get-wei/.

 License